This article explains how individual risk indicators contribute to the overall risk severity of a file event.

 Applies to files shared with:

-Requires configuration of your corporate cloud or email services as data connections within Incydr.
+Requires configuration of data connections within Incydr.

 |Cloud storage uploads||Applies to files uploaded to cloud services via a web browser, and for some cloud services, via the installed desktop app.
 For example, Box, Dropbox, and Google Drive.|